 Entertainment with Google Assistant:

-Just like Alex, Google Assistant has numerous Entertainment features.
+Just like Alexa, Google Assistant has numerous Entertainment features.
 You can link your primary Google Account with your Netflix account.
-Then you can instruct Assistant to play your favorite title provided it is available on the video-streaming platform.
+Then you can instruct the assistant to play your favorite title, provided it is available on the video-streaming platform.

-The Mountain-view based company’s virtual assistant can also play your favorite tracks on Google Music, and Spotify.
+The Mountain View-based company's assistant can also play your favorite tracks on Google Music and Spotify.
 In the mood for a game?
-Challenge Google Assistant to games like Jeopardy and multiple trivia titles, and other adventure games.
-Google Assistant can also read audiobooks from the Google Audiobooks store, once you ask it to do so.
+Challenge Google Assistant to games like Jeopardy, multiple trivia titles, and other adventure games.
+Once you ask it to do so, Google Assistant can also read audiobooks from the Google Audiobooks store.

 Video and VOIP call

-In today’s day and age, video calls are the go-to solutions for businesses to conduct meetings and family members worldwide to stay in touch.
+Nowadays, video calls are the go-to solution for businesses to conduct meetings and for family members worldwide to stay in touch.
 Are you hamstrung by range and connectivity issues?
-A good internet connection will suffice in helping you make good Voice over Internet Protocol (VoIP) calls.
-With the ilk of Zoom, Whatsapp, and Google Hangouts dominating the landscape, did you know your faithful digital assistants can easily make video or voice calls?
+A good internet connection will help you make good Voice over Internet Protocol (VoIP) calls.
+With Zoom, WhatsApp, and Google Hangouts dominating the landscape, did you know your faithful digital assistants can easily make video or voice calls?

 Calling with Alexa:

-Thanks to the works with Alexa initiative, communications via Alexa are straightforward.
-Call loved ones and people with the US, Canada, and Mexico phone numbers through an Alexa-enabled device, just as quickly as you can call someone in your contacts list who has Amazon devices and IDs.
+Thanks to the work with the Alexa initiative, communications via Alexa are straightforward.
+Call loved ones and people with US, Canada, and Mexico phone numbers through an Alexa-enabled device as quickly as you can call someone in your contacts list with Amazon devices and IDs.
 It includes Voice calls as well as video calls.
-Just say, “Alexa, Call {Contact},” and you are through.
+Say, "Alexa, C" ll {Contact}," and you're through.

-An essential prerequisite is the Amazon Alexa app, through which you have to verify your phone number and sync your contacts list.
-After installing the app, you need to update your profile, add a phone number, and then enjoy unlimited voice or video calls.
-You can accept or reject calls from other callers using Alexa’s services just as easily.
+An essential prerequisite is the Amazon Alexa app, which requires you to verify your phone number and sync your contacts list.
+After installing the app, you must update your profile, add a phone number, and enjoy unlimited voice or video calls.
+You can also accept or reject calls from other callers using Alexa just as easily.

-Features such as Drop In, allow one to turn Alexa devices into intercom systems to check up on your loved ones.
+Features like drop-in allow one to turn Alexa devices into intercom systems to check on your loved ones.
 Furthermore, Announcements help convey important information through an interconnected network on Alexa devices in the house.

-The Assistant is incredibly efficient while making phone calls.
-Though you can’t receive incoming phone calls via an assistant-enabled device (a significant disadvantage over Alexa), you can make calls via Google Smart devices.
+The assistant is incredibly efficient while making phone calls.
+However, you can't receive incoming phone calls via an assistant-enabled device (a significant disadvantage over Alexa), but you can make calls via Google Smart devices.

-Just as is the case with Alexa, you need to have the Google Home app and sync your phone number and contacts list through it before proceeding.
-One may call US and Canada numbers free of charge if you have a phone number belonging to one of these countries.
+Just as with Alexa, you need to have the Google Home app and sync your phone number and contacts list through it before proceeding.
+One may call US and Canadian numbers free of charge if you have a phone number belonging to one of these countries.
 You may even use a Google Fi or Voice number if you have enough credits or a US or Canada-based number.

-One can also initiate phone calls via video or VOIP through Google Duo or WhatsApp.
-You may even instruct Google Assistant to find out miscellaneous information, during the call.
+One can initiate phone calls via video or VOIP through Google Duo or WhatsApp.
+You may even instruct Google Assistant to discover miscellaneous information during the call.
 Multiple people can use Assistant-enabled Apps to make calls by directly linking their voice to their Google Account.

-Making Phone Calls via Google Assistant is as easy as 1,2,3
+Making Phone Calls via Google Assistant is easy as 1,2,3.

 Smart Home capability

-Assistants such as Alexa and Google were created and improved over time, with the ideology of making homes that much more connected, and functional that it already is.
-With the demand for Smart homes in the US growing, digital assistants will prove valuable for a subset of users.
+Assistants such as Alexa and Google were created and improved over time, with the ideology of making homes even more connected and functional.
+With the growing demand for smart homes in the US, digital assistants will prove valuable to a subset of users.

-Amazon and Google have created a unique ecosystem of smart home appliances, each tapping into their respective smart assistant’s potential.
+Amazon and Google have created a unique ecosystem of smart home appliances, each tapping into the potential of its respective smart assistant.
 Both have functionalities to control the ambient temperature in the house, switch devices on or off, and even control individual appliances.

 Both have productivity measurements within the household and specific devices to help you complete tasks.
-Ranging from voice-activated complete entertainment systems, smart security systems, audio-assisted showers, room lighting, and also vacuum cleaners - Assistant and Alexa have come a long way from just being novelties.
+From voice-activated complete entertainment systems to smart security systems, audio-assisted showers, room lighting, and vacuum cleaners, Alexa and Assistant have come a long way from being novelties.

 Google Home